syncfusion-content/flutter-docs/Flutter/chart/overview.md

 ## Key Features

-* Supports more than 10 different series types such as line, column, area, bar, bubble, fastline, scatter, spline, stepline, pie, doughnut, and radialbar series.
+* Supports more than 10 different series types such as line, column, area, bar, bubble, fast line, scatter, spline, stepline, pie, doughnut, and radial bar series.
 Each type represents data in a unique style.
 It is more user friendly and has greater UI visualization.
 * Plots data against multiple scales that help to visualize the mixed types of data in a single chart.
 * Supports to render multiple series at the same time with options to compare and visualize two different chart series simultaneously.
 * Provides various options to customize the chart features, axis, labels, legends, series, etc. and visualize them accordingly.